APogue/APogue.github.io/_posts/2025-08-18-proof-of-ucla-bias-through-visibility.md

 - **M ∈ {0,1}** — any institutional mitigation of those threats (ban, sanction, removal, initiation of police investigations, unlawful conduct warning, or deterrence of unlawful behavior through stated preparedness)

 **Hypothesis:**
-Once T_known=1, institutions are obligated to mitigate (M=1) within a reasonable window.
+When hostile actors are known (T_known=1), the institution has a duty to mitigate (M=1).
-If they fail to mitigate (M=0) but continue to communicate (C*>0), *this constitutes deliberate indifference: the university uses comms while leaving a known threat intact.*
+If mitigation does not occur (M=0) and the institution nonetheless issues high-traction comms (C*>0), *this demonstrates deliberate indifference: the university acts with knowledge of foreseeable harm while failing to take reasonable preventive steps.*

 **Observed:**
-- **T_known = 1** (Kaplan incident revealed organized, repeat hostile actors motivated by group-based animus)
+- **T_known = 1** — Kaplan incident revealed organized, hostile actors motivated by group-based animus with repeat campus presence
-- **M = 0** (no bans, no sanctions, no removals, no deterrent warnings between Kaplan and April 30)
+- **M = 0** — no bans, no sanctions, no removals, no deterrent warnings between Kaplan and April 30
-- **C*** = high (April 30 post with 160k views, national-level traction)
+- **C*** = high — April 30 post with 160k views, national-level traction

 **Critical Finding:**
-By April 30, the university had months of notice that hostile actors were present and reactive to communications, yet no mitigation occurred.
-High-traction comms were then issued into that same environment, with known threats unaddressed.
-This is deliberate indifference: a choice to speak while failing to eliminate a foreseeable risk.
+By April 30, the university had months of notice that hostile actors were present and reactive to a communication instance (T_known=1), yet no mitigation occurred (M=0).
+High-traction comms were then issued into that same environment (C*>0), with known threats unaddressed.
+This is deliberate indifference: a choice to speak while failing to eliminate a foreseeable risk.*

 **Implication:**
+High-stakes comms (C*) cannot be separated from mitigation obligations once hostile actors are known (T_known=1).
+If M=0, the institution’s choice to continue communicating is not neutral.
 Mitigation must occur once threats are known.
-The absence of mitigation, combined with continued high-stakes comms, demonstrates deliberate indifference and permits hostile actors to remain empowered.
+Otherwise, every subsequent comms act compounds risk by signaling to hostile actors that they remain unopposed.

+### Corollary (Test Condition)

+Let X = {T_known = 1}.

+Define:
+- Success = ∃ incident where M=1 (any mitigation occurs once threats are known)
+- Failure = ∀ incidents, M=0 (no mitigation ever occurs despite knowledge)

+If Failure holds while C*>0, the institution demonstrates deliberate indifference: it continues to communicate publicly without ever mitigating known threats.*

 ---

 ## Conclusion

 - **Action channel:** A favors G=1 regardless of visibility (Lemma 1).
-- **Communication frequency:** C tracks visibility (Lemma 2).
+- **Communication frequency:** C tracks visibility (Lemma 2) regardless of severity.
 - **Protective content:** Even when V=max, S=max, and R_cost=0, P=0 for G=0 (Lemma 3).

-➡️ **This cleanly eliminates the “just visibility” defense.
-Group identity, not visibility or severity, determines whether protective communication is provided.**
+- **Mitigation duty:** With hostile actors known, failure to mitigate (M=0) while issuing high-stakes comms (C* > 0) demonstrates an example of deliberate indifference (Lemma 4).

+**Together these findings show that group identity, not severity or visibility, best predicts institutional behavior — and the absence of mitigation in high-stakes moments demonstrates deliberate indifference.**